Home » » The True Origin of Habesha

 So what does Habesha mean?

 Habesha is not an ethnicity; it's not a country; nor is there a common language or religion they collectively follow.
-Many Eritrean youths even argue its an obsolete term that undermines their national identity.
+Many Eritrean youth even argue its an obsolete term that undermines their national identity.
 Because of these differences, it's incredibly difficult to give a definition that satisfies all groups equally.
 Perhaps the best way to define it is by not trying at all.
 Habesha in many ways is a state of mind - hard to describe, but you know it when you see it.

-Young Habesha Eritrean girl in traditional clothes
+Habesha Eritrean girl in traditional clothes

 A map showcasing the kingdoms and regions mentioned in this article